 Water is usually available at Will Rogers State Historic Park at the restrooms adjacent to the main parking lot and polo field.
 I’ve also topped off my water at the Temescal Canyon trailhead.
 The Rivas Canyon Trail is used to connect Will Rogers SHP to Temescal Canyon.

 Here’s an interactive, 3D terrain view of the Will Rogers – Temescal trail run.
 The map can be zoomed, tilted, rotated, and panned.
-For help controlling the view, click/tap the “?” icon in the upper right corner of the screen.
+To change the view, use the control on the upper right side of the screen.
 Track and placename locations are approximate and subject to errors.
 Poor weather, and other conditions may make this route unsuitable for this activity.